DaveO-Home/dodex-vertx/README.md

 3. ```cd <install directory>/dodex-vertx``` and execute ```gradlew run```.
 This should install java dependencies and startup the server in development mode against the default sqlite3 database.
 In this mode, any modifications to java source will be recompiled.
 4. Execute url ```http://localhost:8087/test``` in a browser.
 5. You can also run ```http://localhost:8087/test/bootstrap.html``` for a bootstrap example.
-6. Follow instructions for dodex at <https://github.com/DaveO-Home/dodex-mess>.
+6. Follow instructions for dodex at <https://www.npmjs.com/package/dodex-mess> and <https://www.npmjs.com/package/dodex-input>.

 ### Operation